luuquangvu/hass_local_openai_llm/README.md

 - Assist requires a fairly lengthy context for tooling and entity definitions.
   - It is strongly recommended to use _at least_ 8k context size and to limit history length to avoid context overflow issues.
   - This is not configurable through OpenAI-compatible APIs, and needs to be configured with the inference server directly.
+- Parallel tool calling requires support from both your model and inference server.
+  - In some cases, control of this is handled by the server directly, in which case toggling this will not have any result.

 ## Additional